Thysk/documentation-1/content/en/users/data/management/rucio/getting-started/_index.md

 Multi-VO Rucio at RAL, your account and VO details, where you are loading them into the container, and mounting the authentication details into the container.

-The UK escience CA 2B can be [obtained here](https://ca.grid-support.ac.uk/) The 3 character VO name will be provided to you when you sign up for a Rucio account.
+**The UK escience CA 2B can be [obtained here](https://ca.grid-support.ac.uk/).
+The 3 character VO name will be provided to you when you sign up for a Rucio account.**

 1. Run the following commands inside the docker container to finalise set up: